ranfysvalle02/mama-demo/code-conversion.md

 ### Step 5: Identify Application Layers
 Identify the use-case abstraction in the source code.
 The application has a "member registration" feature with 3 fields: name, email, and phone.
 There are REST endpoints for each member.

-### Step 6: Address Technical Debt
+### Step 6: A bit of compromise (tech debt)
 As you begin the conversion, note that there is no server-side validation of the data that is being persisted.
-This is a technical debt that needs to be addressed.
+This is a technical debt that needs to be addressed in the future.

 ### Step 7: Refactor Code
 Grab all code and refactor it step by step.

-### Step 8: Address Data Layer Mismatch
+### Step 8: Address Data Layer Mismatch (make it modern)
-The original application does not use an embedded database.
-Consider switching to MongoDB.
+Source used H2 embedded data layer. (sql == 😔)
+Target uses MongoDB data layer. (mongodb == 😎)

 ### Step 9: Implement MongoDB
 Implement MongoDB in the Spring application.

-### Step 10: Clone/Phish Website
+### Step 10: Clone Website
 Ensure the user experience (UX) is correct.

 ### Step 11: Confirm Functionality
 Confirm that all features work as expected.

-### Step 12: Generate README
-Generate a README file outlining the steps a developer would need to take to build and run the migrated application.

-### Optional Stretch Goal
-Modify the application to work against a MongoDB database rather than the existing relational target database.